ingig/code-narrator/docs/src/config/DefaultSettings.ts.md

 # DefaultSettings.ts

-This is a TypeScript code file that contains the `DefaultSettings` class.
-The class is responsible for providing default settings for the Code Narrator application.
-It includes various configurations, such as file paths, builder plugins, GPT system commands, and documentation settings.
+This is a TypeScript code file that defines the `DefaultSettings` class.
+This class is responsible for providing default settings for the Code Narrator application.
+The settings include configuration files, project paths, builder plugins, GPT system commands, and other related configurations.

 ## Usage